Preventive Medicine:

 Kittens 14-16 weeks of age

-At this stage of development, your kitten’s immune system is mature and able to respond well to vaccines giving about a year’s worth of excellent disease protection.
+At this stage of development, your kitten’s immune system is mature and able to respond well to vaccines giving at least a year’s worth of excellent disease protection.
 This is also the age where we see a lot of development changes in the skin, hair coat, glands, and problems with teething.
 Colds and conjunctivitis are common at this age.
 Once again, we closely examine your kitten for diseases and problems, make a record of it’s vital signs and discuss training, behavior, grooming, and nutrition.

-Now that our hospital has a wireless EKG, we do a free cardiac EKG screen for kittens at this visit.
+Now that our hospital has a wireless EKG, we offer a free cardiac EKG screen for kittens at this visit.
 This famous device picks up heart defects that we might otherwise miss on routine exam, it makes the upcoming neuter/spay visit safer, and it gives us a baseline for future comparison for this patient.
 This is all pretty cool, but it’s not yet a normal feature of a kitten exam in most hospitals.
 By the way, heart disease is fairly common in young cats and quite common in middle aged and older cats.
 And often, heart disease in cats is “silent” and not easily detected with a stethoscope alone.

 Consider a personalized ID tag and Microchipping